consider the word “catsdogcats”. We have the dictionary: ["cat","cats","catsdogcats","dog","dogcatsdog","hippopotamuses","rat","ratcatdogcat"]

 is

-in dictionary -> YES recursively call ondogcats
+catsin dictionary -> YES recursively call ondogcatsis

-in dictionary ?is
+din dictionary ?is

-in dictionary ?is
+doin dictionary ?is

-in dictionary ?is
+cin dictionary ?is

-in dictionary ?is
+cain dictionary ?is

-in dictionary ?
-YES , recursively call(s
+catin dictionary ?
+YES , recursively call(s) –[2]is

-in dictionary ?
+sin dictionary ?
 NO -> word exhausted, return false;

 Back at recursive call [2]